BuckeyeSoftware/rex/doc/STYLE.md

 * Non-public class members should be prefixed with `m_`.
 * Non-public static class members should be prefixed with `s_`.
 * **Do not** use multiple-inheritence.
-* Avoid inheritence, if needed it should be public and one-level deep only.
+* Avoid inheritence; if needed inheritence should be public and can only be one-level deep.
-* **Do not** implement method bodies inline the class.
-Put them _outside_.
+* **Do not** implement method bodies inline the class, put them _outside_.
- (This is faster for compilers to parse, in addition it's easier to read the class definition as a synopsis of the functionality it provides when it doesn't have inline code in it.)
+  This is faster for compilers to parse and it's easier to read the class definition as a synopsis of the functionality it provides when it doesn't have inline code in it.

 ## Const
 * Try to use `const` as much as possible.